Due to the emotionally charged complexity of relocation cases, they can be quite problematic.

 Despite the specific proposals of the parties, the Court is at liberty to consider any arrangement for the child assuming that, on the evidence available, the outcome is in the best interests of a child and reasonably practicable.

 It is important that if you, or the other party, are considering relocating that you seek advice fast.
-Our family lawyers in Brisbane, Toowoomba and Ipswich can provide you with appropriate advice in relation to all your relocation queries, including relocation outside Australian borders.
+Our family lawyers in Brisbane, Toowoomba, Ipswich & North Lakes can provide you with appropriate advice in relation to all your relocation queries, including relocation outside Australian borders.